BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 Throughout this article we took a look at the most popular areas of sale, some of the most frequent customers, and the items that the most frequent customers were buying.
 I also conducted a couple of statistical tests to ascertain the correlation of certain products with certain locations.
-With the data brought to light in this presentation, the process of focusing energy and resources into a nationwide business is hopefully easier and more precise.
+With the data brought to light in this presentation, the process of focusing energy and resources into a nationwide business is hopefully quicker and more precise.